voravan/oaqjp-final-project-emb-ai/README.md

 # Final Project - Emotion Detection Web Application

-This repository contains the completed Final Project submission for the "Building and Deploying a Web App using Flask" course on Coursera, developed in partnership with IBM Skills Network.
+This repository contains the completed Final Project submission for the "Developing AI Applications with Python and Flask" course on Coursera, developed in partnership with IBM Skills Network.

-The public repository hosted at https://github.com/voravan/Final-Project-Emotion-Detector represents the independent development, execution, and deployment of the required application architecture.
+The public repository hosted at https://github.com/voravan/oaqjp-final-project-emb-ai represents the independent development, execution, and deployment of the required application architecture.

 ---